Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack pulsemixer qpwgraph sof-firmware wireplumber` to install all the packages needed for a working audio setup.

 ## 23. Gstreamer Full Support.
-(Optional for KDE)
+(Optional)
-This step only applies to the the other Desktop Environments.
-Window Managers and KDE with VLC backend can go without it.
+This step only applies to users who want Desktop Environments that don't utilise VLC .
+Window Managers and KDE with VLC backend can go without this though.

-Run `sudo pacman -S gstreamer lib32-gstreamer gst-libav gst-plugins-bad gst-plugins-base gst-plugins-good gst-plugins-ugly gst-plugins-pipewire gstreamer-vaapi` to install these packages.
+Run `sudo pacman -S gstreamer lib32-gstreamer gst-libav gst-plugins-bad gst-plugins-base gst-plugins-good gst-plugins-ugly gst-plugins-pipewire gstreamer-vaapi` and `paru -S gst-plugin-libde265 gst-plugins-openh264` to install the base package and other codec's.

 ## 24. Reboot and login.